jmatte123/Target-Case-Study/README.md

 brew cask install docker
 ```

-Execute the following commands to build the server-side docker images and run the images.
+cd into the project directory and execute the following commands to build the server-side docker images and run the images.

 ```bash
 docker build -t myretail .